What makes Korean desserts iconic from others? More than 30 recipes are waiting to tell you the truth. Are you curious?

 I always grab one and go along with a cup of coffee for a quick fill me up during the day.

-I hope you enjoy Cream-ppang as much as I did.
-And Now, simply follows the simple recipe, you can make some mouth-watering buns at your own home.
+I hope you enjoy cream-ppang as much as I did.
+And Now, simply following the simple recipe, you can make some mouth-watering buns at your own home.

 There are different kinds of pastries in Korean cuisine.
-The next dish is Yeongygand Chaltteok, which is super nutritious.
+The next dish is yeongyang chaltteok, which is super nutritious.
 This rice cake is made with various nutritional ingredients: black soybeans, jujube, dried kabocha, chestnuts, walnuts, etc.

 This recipe is pretty flexible.
+You don’t have to do any kneading, pounding, shaping, or even any particular tool.
+All you need is a steamer made from bamboo.
 You can apply rice power or other elements comfortably, giving you a delicious and healthy rice cake.